ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } AggregateShare;
 ~~~

-`encrypted_aggregate_share.config_id` is set to the collector's HPKE config ID.
+`encrypted_aggregate_share.config_id` is set to the Collector's HPKE config ID.
 `encrypted_aggregate_share.enc` is set to the encapsulated HPKE context `enc`
 computed above and `encrypted_aggregate_share.ciphertext` is the ciphertext
 `encrypted_agg_share` computed above.

-After receiving the Helper's response, the leader uses the HpkeCiphertext to
+After receiving the Helper's response, the Leader uses the HpkeCiphertext to
 respond to a collect request (see {{collection-resource}}).

+After issuing an aggregate-share request for a given query, it is an error for
+the Leader to issue any more aggregation jobs for additional reports that
+satisfy the query.
+These reports will be rejected by Helpers as described in
+{{agg-init}}.

+[[OPEN ISSUE: do we need a DELETE request on aggregate shares?
+If so, do we
+need an aggregate-share-id to construct a URI for an aggregate share?]]

 ### Collection Finalization {#collect-finalization}